mongodb/mongo-c-driver/README.md

 `mongo_connection`, `bson_buffer`, and `bson` structs.

 # Docs
 The docs are built using Sphinx and Doxygen.
-If you have these tools install, then can build the docs with scons:
+If you have these tools installed, then you can build the docs with scons:

     scons docs